Back to Top

 New DnD 5e art from 2024 featuring a gnome Rogue picking a lock on an intricate wooden door in a dimly lit, narrow hallway.

-Devious Strikes further expands the new 2024 Cunning Strike options, including:
+Devious Strikes further expands upon the new 2024 Cunning Strike options, including:

 • Daze (Cost: 2d6): If your target fails a Constitution saving throw, they can only move or take an action or Bonus Action on their next turn.